oddbird/oddleventy/content/blog/2019/sass-modules.md

 a new website for [Teacup Gorilla] that both use the module system.
 Both projects are very much under construction, but feel free to dig around.

-Check back soon for more details --and if you have questions, feel free to reach out.
+Check back soon for more details -- and if you have questions, feel free to reach out.

 [article for CSS-Tricks]: https://css-tricks.com/introducing-sass-modules/